-This second of a 3-part blog series is written from the perspective of Dr. Patti Farrell, Chiropractor at Leaps and Bounds: Performance Rehabilitation.
+This second of a 3-part blog series on pain management is written from the perspective of Dr. Patti Farrell, Chiropractor at Leaps and Bounds: Performance Rehabilitation.
 It will review what pain is, and it introduces the role contemporary medical acupuncture can play in the reduction of your pain.

 The International Association for the Study of Pain defines PAIN as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage”.
 Pain is often divided into two categories: acute and chronic.